Sometimes perfectionism can be helpful, but if you find it holding you back, read our Perfectionism in Writing materials for strategies to

 Q. What is writing?

-- the act of recording (v.); a literary piece (n.), i.e. writing is both a process and a product.
+The act of recording (v.); a literary piece (n.).
+That is, writing is both a process and a product.

 What are your strengths as a writer?